LiviuDragulin/microserviceSf5/README.md

 2. You can run the Symfony's web server using: symfony server:start
 3. You will have access to the App on this page: http://127.0.0.1:8000
 4. Run the command to create the containers in Docker (MySQL and Redis): docker-compose up -d
+5. Run the migration file to create the SQL Schema: symfony console doctrine:migrations:migrate
-5. Run the command to add some test data in the Database: symfony console doctrine:fixtures:load
+6. Run the command to add some test data in the Database: symfony console doctrine:fixtures:load
-6. To test the request/response use the url: http://127.0.0.1:8000/products/{{product_id}}/lowest-price
+7. To test the request/response use the url: http://127.0.0.1:8000/products/{{product_id}}/lowest-price
-7. Send a POST request from Postman with this JSON (change the {{product_id}} with the product id you have in the database or set an environment variable in Postman):
+8. Send a POST request from Postman with this JSON (change the {{product_id}} with the product id you have in the database or set an environment variable in Postman):
 ```
     {
     "quantity": 5,